-\subsubsection{Computational Complexity}
+\subsection{Computational Complexity}

-The computational complexity of the QWP model is characterized by the transition from sparse graph-based feature extraction to dense global attention.
+QWP complexity scales from sparse graph-based feature extraction to dense global attention.
 The process begins with node feature projection scaling as $O(N d_{\text{hidden}}^2)$, where $N$ is the total number of stabilizer nodes.
 While the $L_{\text{layers}}$ layers of the GNN block maintain an efficient complexity of $O(L_{\text{layers}} \cdot (N d_{\text{hidden}}^2 + E d_{\text{hidden}}))$ by leveraging the sparse connectivity of the graph, the subsequent Transformer Encoder treats all $E$ edges in the defect graph as a sequence of tokens for dense self-attention.
 This operation introduces a quadratic dependency on the number of edges, resulting in an overall theoretical complexity of $O(E^2 d_{\text{hidden}} + E d_{\text{hidden}}^2)$.
 Despite this scaling, the design choice leverages the global context aggregation power of the self-attention mechanism, offering the superior representational capacity essential for accurately resolving complex, non-local error patterns within the defect graph.